-Save the date for the premiere of A.B.L.E.'s second feature film, THE SPY WHO KNEW ME!
+Tickets are now available for the world premiere of A.B.L.E.
+Ensemble’s second feature film THE SPY WHO KNEW ME!

 Funding for the film was made possible through a campaign on crowd-funding platform, Hatchfund.
 Donations ranged from $10 to $2000, and 142 individual donors contributed a total of over $22,000 in exchange for exclusive project “perks” including autographed scripts, film props, and invitations to an exclusive staged reading of the screenplay with the cast and crew.

-The finished film will be about 70 minutes long and will be shared at schools and community centers around Chicago, and on the local and international film festival circuit to help raise awareness and show what individuals with Down syndrome can do when they are given equal access to creative opportunities.
+The finished film will be about 80 minutes long and, after the September premiere, will be shared at schools and community centers around Chicago, and on the local and international film festival circuit to help raise awareness and show what individuals with Down syndrome can do when they are given equal access to creative opportunities.